Nonylphenol: Environmental hazards

 Nonylphenol is considered to be an endocrine disruptor due to its ability to mimic estrogen and in turn disrupt the natural balance of hormones in affected organisms.
 The effect is weak because nonylphenols are not very close structural mimics of estradiol, but the levels of nonylphenol can be sufficiently high to compensate.

 Structure of the hormone estradiol and one of the nonylphenols.

 The effects of nonylphenol in the environment are most applicable to aquatic species.
 Nonylphenol can cause endocrine disruption in fish by interacting with estrogen receptors and androgen receptors.
 Studies report that nonylphenol competitively displaces estrogen from its receptor site in rainbow trout.
-It has much less affinity for the estrogen receptor than estrogen in trout (5 x 10^{−5} relative binding affinity compared to estradiol) making it 100,000 times less potent than estradiol.
+It has much less affinity for the estrogen receptor than estrogen in trout (5 × 10^{−5} relative binding affinity compared to estradiol) making it 100,000 times less potent than estradiol.
 Nonylphenol causes the feminization of aquatic organisms, decreases male fertility, and decreases survival in young fish.
 Studies show that male fish exposed to nonylphenol have lower testicular weight.
 Nonylphenol can disrupt steroidogenesis in the liver.
 One function of endogenous estrogen in fish is to stimulate the liver to make vitellogenin, which is a phospholipoprotein.
 Vitellogenin is released by the maturing female and sequestered by developing oocytes to produce the egg yolk.
 Males do not normally produce vitellogenin, but when exposed to nonylphenol they produce similar levels of vitellogenin to females.
 The concentration needed to induce vitellogenin production in fish is 10 ug/L for NP in water.
 Nonylphenol can also interfere with the level of FSH (follicle-stimulating hormone) being released from the pituitary gland.
 Concentrations of NP that inhibit reproductive development and function in fish also damages kidneys, decreases body weight, and induces stressed behavior.